-Admission to the Foundation Degree (level 4) would normally be on the basis of the applicant
+Admission to the Foundation Degree (level 4) would normally be on the basis of the applicant possessing a minimum of 64 UCAS Points in an appropriate discipline.

 We also welcome applications from those with relevant work/life experience in lieu of the standard minimum entry requirements.
 Mature applicants who do not meet standard entry requirements, but are able to demonstrate relevant experience, skills or knowledge gained in employment or vocational activity will be considered.
 An interview and some assessment of writing and technical skills may be required prior to the commencement of the course.